anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 Single Pane of Glass
 ~~~~~~~~~~~~~~~~~~~~

-As organisations spread their resources across on-premises, multiple clouds, and the Edge, the need for a single set of tools and processes to manage and operate across these Hybrid, Edge, and Multi-clouds (HEM clouds) is obvious as can be seen form the following simplistic sceanrio.
+As organisations spread their resources across on-premises, multiple clouds, and the Edge, the need for a single set of tools and processes to manage and operate across these Hybrid, Edge, and Multi-clouds (HEM clouds) is obvious as can be seen from the following simplistic sceanario.

 Scenario: An opertor has private clouds that it utilises for its workloads.